-SEO content writing services cost between $100 per blog post (freelance marketplaces) and $8,000 per month (full-service agencies).
+The best SEO content writers cost between $100 per blog post (freelance marketplaces) and $8,000 per month (full-service agencies).
 The price difference comes down to whether you are buying words or buying a system that ranks.
 Most businesses discover this distinction after spending $5,000 on content that generates zero organic traffic.

-This guide covers how to evaluate SEO content writing services, what to look for, what to avoid, and how to match the right service type to your actual needs.
+This guide covers how to evaluate SEO content writing services, what separates the best SEO content writers from the rest, what to avoid, and how to match the right service type to your actual needs.

 What an SEO content writing service actually delivers